App-vNext/Polly/docs/strategies/retry.md

     }
 });

-// To keep retrying indefinitely until successful new ResiliencePipelineBuilder().AddRetry(new RetryStrategyOptions {
+// To keep retrying indefinitely or until success use int.MaxValue. new ResiliencePipelineBuilder().AddRetry(new RetryStrategyOptions {
     MaxRetryAttempts = int.MaxValue,